 An example of the rarely heard flight song, 10 minutes after sunset, with squeaky notes and all three phrases.
 A distant bird, hence the poor quality (background noise from white-tailed deer, June, NJ).

-The Western Wood-Pewee adds a second phrase in its dawn song, "tswee-tee-teet", the second call on the recording and sonagram (Jun, AK)
+The Western Wood-Pewee adds a second phrase to its dawn song, "tswee-tee-teet", the second call on the recording and sonagram (Jun, AK)

 The Eastern Phoebe has a two-phrased dawn song, "fee-bee" and "fee-be-be".
 Before dawn the phrases are repeated rapidly, slowing as sunrise approaches.
 At first "fee-be-be" alternates with "fee-bee", but closer to sunrise "fee-bee" predominates.
 "Fee-be-be" is less commonly heard during the day.
 This recording was made thirty minutes before sunrise.
 (Apr, PA)